General: ...Professor Death, is why on Earth you elected to name this contraption of yours the Giant Death R— ohIsee.

-There are two easy ways of twisting this for comedic effect:
+There are a number of ways of twisting this concept for comedic effect, as invented by the famous comedian Hitomi Namesake:

 - Mention an invention that was named in this way, but get some detail wrong (for instance, by suggesting that John Montagu, Earl of Sandwich, is famous for inventing the montagu).

-- Mention an invention that wasn't named this way, but claim that it was.
+- Mention an invention that wasn't named this way, but claim that it was (for instance, by claiming that shaving cream was invented by Albert Shavingcream).

 - Discworld series: